IPod: File storage and transfer

 All iPods except for the iPod Touch can function in "disk mode" as mass storage devices to store data files but this has to be manually activated.
 If an iPod is formatted on a Mac OS computer, it uses the HFS+ file system format, which allows it to serve as a boot disk for a Mac computer.
 If it is formatted on Windows, the FAT32 format is used.
 With the release of the Windows-compatible iPod, the default file system used on the iPod line switched from HFS+ to FAT32, although it can be reformatted to either file system (excluding the iPod Shuffle which is strictly FAT32).
 Generally, if a new iPod (excluding the iPod Shuffle) is initially plugged into a computer running Windows, it will be formatted with FAT32, and if initially plugged into a Mac running Mac OS it will be formatted with HFS+.

 Unlike many other MP3 players, simply copying audio or video files to the drive with a typical file management application will not allow an iPod to properly access them.
 The user must use software that has been specifically designed to transfer media files to iPods so that the files are playable and viewable.
 Usually iTunes is used to transfer media to an iPod, though several alternative third-party applications are available on a number of different platforms.

 iTunes 7 and above can transfer purchased media of the iTunes Store from an iPod to a computer, provided that computer containing the DRM protected media is authorized to play it.

 Media files are stored on an iPod in a hidden folder, along with a proprietary database file.
 The hidden content can be accessed on the host operating system by enabling hidden files to be shown.
 The media files can then be recovered manually by copying the files or folders off the iPod.
-Many third-party applications also allow easy copying of media files off of an iPod.
+Many third-party applications also allow easy copying of media files from an iPod.